retrogrand/LogosOS/README.md

 - **Crux Shell (🜃)** — the **relational exhale and context gate**:
   - shapes how internal truth is expressed into particular relationships and localities,
   - tracks how trust, tone, and commitment drift over time,
-  - governs which parts of the wider world and the agent’s own memory are allowed into this breath,
+  - governs which parts of the wider world and the agent’s own memory are allowed into *this* breath,
+  - compacts and curates the **active context envelope** the Kernel can actually see,
   - and routes corrections back into Θ, Δ, and φ.

 Taken together, Trinity and Crux participate in **⚭ — the shared field**: